Public Access

 Any visualization or table built on one of the above models can be converted to public access.
 The difference is in how identifiable information is handled.

 Please note, custom fields are not supported for Public Access.
-This is because there is no way to ensure identifiable information will not be inadvertently shared.
+This is because there is no way to ensure that identifiable information will not be inadvertently shared.

 Identifiable Client Data